Do You Know How to Write an Email in German? Learning How Will Be a Breeze with This 5-Point Checklist!

 • Alles Gute zum Geburtstag!
 (Happy birthday!)

-You can use all of these phrases for both formal and informal emails, of course, but just make sure to double-check your vocabulary before you hit send.
+Make sure to double-check your vocabulary and endings before you hit send.
 I often use dict.cc to reverse-translate some of my phrases just to be sure they make sense!

 For a formal email

-The grammar of your email will really be tied to whether you decide to use Sie or du—and with a formal email, you’ll want to use Sie.
+The grammar of your email will really be tied to whether you decide to use Sie (you – formal) or du (you – informal)—more on this below.
+With a formal email, you’ll want to use Sie.
 That means all verbs should be conjugated with Sie and any imperatives should be written in Sie form.

-(If anyone needs a refresher, Sie form verbs look the same as infinitives.
-For example, “You write” is Sie schreiben.)
+Remember that Sie form verbs look the same as infinitives.
+For example, “You write” is Sie schreiben.

 For an informal email

-And lots of people who work at tech start-ups or other ultramodern institutions are more likely to say du.
-But you don’t want to switch to du too soon!
+Lots of people who work at tech start-ups or other ultramodern institutions are more likely to use du.
+But you don’t want to switch to du too soon.
 Generally, a good rule of thumb is to call your friends du, and call your colleagues, employers and anyone of your parents’ generation Sie, unless they invite you to do otherwise.

-You might make a Sie/du or a first name basis/last name basis mistake, but that’s okay.
-Chances are whoever you’re emailing knows that you’re not a native German speaker, and will cut you some slack.
+You might make a Sie/du mistake, but that’s okay.
+Chances are whoever you’re emailing knows that you’re not a native German speaker and will cut you some slack.
+The most important thing to remember is to use the formal Sie in a professional email.

 Much like with Sie and du, you’ll have to decide whether to address the person by first name or title and last name.
-Germany is a more formal society than the United States, on the whole, so proceed with caution before addressing someone by their first name—unless they have already addressed you in that way.
+Germany is generally a more formal society than the United States, so proceed with caution before addressing someone by their first name—unless they’ve already addressed you in that way.

 The best way to figure out how to use terms of address and tricky etiquette rules is to see and hear them in context.
 Reading novels and other texts in German can be a huge help, and should improve your writing skills overall.

-If you learn better from audio and images, TV shows and videos in German will better help you adjust to the language and cultural norms.
-If they come with subtitles, then you can also work on your German reading skills!
+If you learn better from audio and images, TV shows and videos in German will better help you adjust to cultural norms.
+You can also use a language learning program like FluentU.

 Two Examples of Emails in German

-Got all that?
-Then take a look at these two examples to see all five of these principles in action.
+Take a look at the following examples to see all five of these principles in action.

 Sehr geehrte Frau Schmidt,